keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-with-keptn/_index.md

 ## Follow the specific tutorial

-Please follow the steps detailed in the following tutorials:
+Please follow the steps detailed in the following tutorials.

 * Self-healing using upscaling with:
   * [Dynatrace](dynatrace-scaling/)